-What follows should, eventually, lead into a piece discussing conflict-resolution in open communities, and the handling of authoritative mentalities.
+What follows should, eventually, lead into a piece discussing conflict-resolution in open communities, and the handling of authoritarian mentalities.
 The sheer power of hierarchy-assuming or hierarchy-constructing exclamations of ‘no’ is always surprising to me.
 As is the arrogance, the injustice, the power-plays it contains, as is the speed, the insensitivity, and the ease with which people shoot down other people’s ideas — sometimes as an automatic response that can only be rooted in personal fear: fear of loss of power, or fear of being upstaged.
 It’s a basic form of abuse, that so often wins, and that makes people shut up and shy away.
 In a related way, it is also interesting (as Nico Carpentier mentioned to me recently) that in Cyprus there is little if any discourse beyond majoritarian types of democracy: it seems that majoritarian democracy is considered not only the norm, but the only kind of democracy available.

 I was talking with a friend yesterday who came into hack66 while Phygital was in development and wasn’t sure about the difference between the two (their structures and decision making-systerms) and their relationship with ELLAK.